wizcamp/wizcamp-realms-demo/session-guides/SESSION-09.md

    };
    ```

+   The `if (!audioRef.current)` check is an example of **lazy initialization** — creating a resource only when it's first needed.
+Since `audioRef.current` starts as `null`, the first time `play()` runs it creates the audio element.
+Every time after that, `audioRef.current` contains the audio element, so the `if` condition is false and it skips creating a new one.

 2. **Test**: Click music toggle → Game theme plays and button shows playing state

 ### Audio Creation Logic